-Nuno Ferreira Neves is Associate Professor with Habilitation at the Department of Computer Science, Faculty of Sciences of the University of Lisboa.
-Currently, he leads the Navigators´s research group.
-His main research interests are in security and dependability aspects of distributed systems.
+Nuno Ferreira Neves is Professor at the Department of Computer Science, Faculty of Sciences of the University of Lisboa.
+He leads the Navigators´s research group and he is on the coordination board of the LASIGE research unit.
+His main research interests are in dependability and security aspects of distributed systems and networks.
 He investigates models, protocols and architectures that are suitable for applications with strong resilience requirements, namely applications that need to remain operational despite accidental faults or malicious attacks.
-The kind of environments that are being contemplated include critical (electrical) infrastructures, cloud acess and systems, mobile computing with small hand-held devices, and scalable servers.
+The kind of environments that are being contemplated include critical cyber-physical systems, cloud access and systems, programmable networks, mobile computing with small hand-held devices, and scalable web applications.

-Currently, he is principal investigator of the SUPERCLOUD and SEGRID European projects.
-He is also involved as researcher in the European project BiobankClouds, and participates in the European Erasmus+ partnership ParIS.
-In the past years, he has contributed to several other security & dependability-related projects at European level, such as MASSIF, TCLOUDS, SecFuNet, CRUTIAL, MAFTIA, and RESIST, and nationally, SITAN, DIVERSE, RITAS, AJECT and COPE.
+Currently, he is involved in projects SEAL and uPVN.
+The first addresses the discovery and removal of vulnerabilities in healthcare applications, while the second focuses in developing solutions that enable the creation of virtual networks by exploring programmable switches.
+He also coordinates the local team in a cooperation project in secure smart grids with Brazilian colleagues.
+He is also involved as researcher in the European project DiSIEM, on diversity for SIEM systems.
+In the past years, he has contributed to several other security & dependability-related projects at European level, such as SUPERCLOUD, SEGRID, MASSIF, BiobankClouds, TCLOUDS, SecFuNet, CRUTIAL, MAFTIA, and RESIST, and nationally, SITAN, DIVERSE, RITAS, AJECT and COPE.

+He is Vice-Chair of IEEE Computer Society Technical Committee on Dependable Computing and Fault Tolerance (TCFT) (2019-2020) and I will be the chair of this TCFT during the period 2011-2022.
 He is on the editorial board of the International Journal of Critical Computer-Based Systems.
 He was co-chair of the program committee of the IEEE/IFIP International Conference on Dependable Systems and Networks 2014.
-His work has been recognized in several occasions, for example with the IBM Scientific Prize 2004, the William C. Carter award at IEEE FTCS 1998, and the Best student paper at DISC 2009.
-He has more than 100 publications in book chapters, journals and conferences, and has served on the program committee of more than 70 conferences and workshops.
+His work has been recognized in several occasions, for example with the IBM Scientific Prize, the William C. Carter award at IEEE DSN/FTCS, and the Best student paper at DISC.
+He has more than 120 publications in book chapters, journals and conferences, and has served on the program committee of more than 100 conferences and workshops.

 Editorial Board of Journals